karolpiateknet/karolpiateknet.github.io/_posts/2022-05-28-UnCrackable-Level-1-Tutorial.md

 #### Overriding system exit function

-Code for overriding system exit function to do not close app.
+Code for overriding system exit function to do not close app:

 ```javascript
 /// Overrides system exit function to do nothing.